BryceDoane/BAT/README.md

 ## Future Releases
+Version 1.1 will include a login page as well as an update landing page that will house the core of the project

 ## Contributing
 Pull requests are welcome.
 For major changes, please email bd1275@messiah.edu to discuss the issue being fixed.